codec-abc/F--isomorphic-websocket-playground/Readme.md

 # Dependencies
-* Dotnet core
+* .NET Core
 * Yarn
 * Node.js

 # Build
-To build first build the client.
+To build the whole application, first build the client.
 It will output a single js file (`bundle.js`) in the `wwwroot` directory.

 # Client Build
 The first time you need to install dependencies